 ONE-DAY WORKSHOP: These are offered only by request, and usually held someplace crazy!
 You should come to a one-day workshop if you’re new to your instrument.
 We will focus on buying and tuning choices, strumming techniques, basic chord shapes, reading tablature and playing melody lines.
 We’ll even learn how to combine chords and melody so you’ll sound like a professional.

 INTRODUCTION TO UKULELE: No previous experience required.
 These six-week workshops are an in-depth exploration of the ukulele and focused around your needs whether you are new to music or have been playing another instrument for a long time.
 We’ll get straight to sheet music, music theory, combining melody and harmony, building your repertoire, composing in major keys, and developing your performance skills.
-Our conductor Gary Jugert is certified in James Hill’s method and we use lots of his ideas to make the education both fun and effective.
+Our conductor Gary Jugert is certified Level 1 in James Hill’s method and we use lots of his ideas to make the education both fun and effective.

 WANT MORE UKE?
-We’ve added a specialty classes like Tin Pan Alley, Broadway show tunes, Cowboy and Western songs, Hawaiian and Island music, Jazz, and Holiday (er, Christmas) favorites.
+We’ve got lots of specialty classes like Tin Pan Alley, Broadway show tunes, Cowboy and Western songs, Hawaiian and Island music, Jazz, Disney, and Holiday (er, Christmas) favorites.
 It’s for players who want to focus on improving their solo playing skills.
-The topic changes each session, so e-mail us to find out what’s happening next.
+The topic changes based on community needs, so e-mail us to find out what’s happening next.

 ROCKY MOUNTAIN UKULELE ORCHESTRA: We meet Monday evenings from 6:30 p.m. to 8:30 p.m. at GMUMC.
 This group is for ukulele players of all backgrounds from anywhere in the metro area who are ready to work on advanced material and take their playing to the highest levels.
 Seriously, this is where the big-time real-deal is happening.
 We’re doing stuff nobody else on the planet is tackling.
 It’s $5 each week and there is a $25 membership fee each semester.
 Please contact us before showing up so we can chat a little about what we have going on these days and prepare you to join the most important band in ukulele-dom.